When can I access my super?

 You can usually access your super if you've reached preservation age (between 55 and 60, depending on your birth date).

-Other conditions for early access include buying your first home under the First Home Super Saver Scheme, or leaving Australia (if you are a former temporary resident).
+You may be able to access your super early in limited circumstances.
+These limited circumstances include compassionate grounds, financial hardship, buying your first home under the First Home Super Saver Scheme, and leaving Australia (if you are a former temporary resident).

 Talk to us about your options.